 Another thing that parents should not do for their children is apologize for them.
 Kids can be stubborn, and they sometimes don’t like to admit when they are wrong.
 However, it is not a parent’s job to step in and apologize.
 First of all, you likely have nothing to apologize for.
 And secondly, your child isn’t learning to take responsibility for their actions.
 Even if it takes a bit of time and prodding, make that “I’m sorry” come from their mouth.

 Just because you were a dancer and took dance classes doesn’t mean your daughter wants to follow in your footsteps.
-The son of the star quarterback may have no interest in football either.
+The son of the star quarterback may have no interest in football, either.
 And you know what?
 That’s okay.
 Kids are amazing creatures, and every one of them has unique talents and gifts.
 Give them the opportunity to explore lots of different things and allow them to choose what is best for them.
-A child with a genuine interest is much more likely to give it their all than someone who is being forced to do something that they don’t love.
+A child with a genuine interest is much more likely to give it their all than someone forced to do something they don’t love.

 Kids are going to have tough times.
 Those tough times may come in the form of doing homework, riding a bike, or struggling with one of their friendships.
 It isn’t always appropriate to step in during those struggles.
 It’s good for them to struggle.
 We often have to stay on the sidelines and watch our children learn and grow.
 If things have gotten to the point when they are out of control, then, of course, a little help from mom and dad is okay.
-But if it is a mild struggle that they can conquer on their own, let them build that self-esteem, confidence, and tenacity.
+But if they can conquer a mild struggle on their own, let them build that self-esteem, confidence, and tenacity.